Conservatives Lose Key Councils In UK Vote, Historic N.Ireland Result Predicted - UrduPoint

 Conservatives Lose Key Councils In UK Vote, Historic N.Ireland Result Predicted

-The main opposition Labour party of Keir Starmer won control of long-term Conservative strongholds in the capital, including Wandsworth and Barnet as well as Westminster, for the first time since 1964, with around a third of English votes counted.
+The main UK opposition Labour party of Keir Starmer won control of long-term Conservative strongholds in the capital, including Margaret Thatcher's "favourite" council Wandsworth, and Westminster for the first time since it was created in 1964.

-Results so far are not a landslide for Labour, with the centrist Lib Dems and Greens making inroads elsewhere in England, and counting from Thursday's vote in Scotland, Wales and Northern Ireland to get underway later in the day.
+Only about a third of English votes have been counted.
+Results from the remainder, as well as Scotland, Wales and Northern Ireland are expected throughout the day.

+The contest for the devolved assembly in Belfast could see a pro-Irish nationalist party win for the first time, with huge constitutional implications for the four-nation UK.

+"When it comes to London, you can hardly believe those Names come off our lips.
+Wandsworth!
+They've been saying for years 'You'll never take Wandsworth from us.'
+We've just done it!
+Westminster!
+It's an astonishing result," he told supporters.

+- 'Catastrophic' - The former chief of staff of Conservative ex-premier Theresa May said the results in London were "catastrophic".

-Conservative Party chairman Oliver Dowden sought to play down Conservative losses and insisted Johnson was not under threat.
+"Wandsworth and Westminster were flagship councils," Gavin Barwell tweeted.
+"Losing them should be a wake up call for the Conservative Party."
+Party chairman Oliver Dowden, though, sought to play down Conservative losses, saying they were consistent with mid-term expectations, and insisted Johnson was not under threat.

-"I think looking at the picture of the results so far, they demonstrate that whilst there have been difficult results, they are consistent with what you'd expect with us from mid-term," Dowden told Sky news.

-The new Labour leader of Westminster City Council Adam Hug said his party's victory was a "huge privilege", while the leader of the Labour group in Barnet said the result was a reflection of disillusionment with the Tories.
+The Barnet Labour group leader said the result was a reflection of disillusionment with the Tories, who are hoping to extend their 12 years in power for another term at the next general election, which is due by 2024.

 "I think a lot of Conservatives haven't voted this time, I think they feel alienated from No 10 and that they are, I don't know, they've been disappointed with Boris Johnson and so not voting and I think that's made a difference as well," Barry Rawlings told the BBC.